 Section 1.
 Whenever an employee is called back to perform emergency or unscheduled work at a City facility or work site outside a scheduled work period, the employee shall receive a minimum of two (2) hours pay at time and one-half.
 This provision does not apply to remote work situations.
+Employees asked and approved to perform customer service or similar functions that do not require the employee to travel to a City facility or worksite outside of scheduled work periods shall receive a minimum of one-half (.5) hours pay at time and one-half.
 This premium payment will not pyramid with any overtime an employee may work during the same workweek.
 Actual hours worked under this section will count as hours worked towards the weekly overtime threshold.